parsec-wallet/.github/profile/README.md

-# PARSEC Wallet GitHub Organization — AI Ingestion README / Prompt
+# PARSEC Wallet GitHub Organization — Ingestion README / Prompt

 > **Purpose**
 >
-> This document is a polished, Claude-ready ingestion prompt and quick-reference catalog for the GitHub organization at `parsec-wallet`.
+> This document is a polished, machine-ready ingestion prompt and quick-reference catalog for the GitHub organization at `parsec-wallet`.
 > It is designed to help an AI system rapidly understand the repository landscape, identify architectural themes, and extract reusable patterns for a sovereign, universal wallet platform.

 ---